nekonaute/roborobo3/roborobo3/_README.txt

     cp template_randomwalk.properties myownproject.properties
     <then edit myownproject.properties to change ConfigurationLoaderObjectName parameter value to: "MyOwnProjectConfigurationLoader">

-STEP 3: re-compile and run.
+STEP 3-4-5: activate your project, then compile and run.
     Linux:
         ./makefile-manager -a MyOwnProject
         make clean